reasonml-community/reason-apollo-hooks/README.md

 }
 ```

-If you don't know the value of the variables you can initialize with the query property
+If you don't know the value of the variables yet you can use `useDynamicMutation`

 ```reason
 [@react.component]